-Struggling to pick a sleeping pad?
-We did the research and analysis for you.
-We looked at 70+ models before buying and testing the best 23 pads head-to-head for months.
-Our experts spent over 180 hours packing, unpacking, backpacking, camping, inflating, and deflating these pads from Colorado to New Mexico.
-Nights were spent sleeping on snow to test warmth, and the number of inflation breaths were counted.
-Nighttime comfort is subjective, so to increase our accuracy, we had dozens of different testers rate each pad's perceived comfort to establish an average.
-There are tons of options available, but not all fit your individual needs.
+Having trouble choosing the right sleeping pad?
+We've done our homework so you don't have to lose any sleep.
+We analyzed over 70 models before purchasing and testing the top 28 pads side-by-side for months.
+Our experts spent over 180 hours packing, unpacking, backpacking, camping, inflating, and deflating these pads from California to Utah and beyond.
+We've identified the best pad for ounce-counting thru-hikers, winter campers, and dirtbag alpinists, and identified the most versatile and least expensive pads.
 This comprehensive review is your guide to your right model, whether you're seeking the lightest, the cheapest, the most comfortable, or a mix of all the best features.
 See also our Women's Sleeping Pad Review.

 Analysis and Award Winners